Enterprise Investment Scheme

 The purpose of the Enterprise Investment Scheme (EIS) is to help certain types of small higher-risk unquoted trading companies to raise capital.
 It does so by providing income tax and CGT reliefs for investors in qualifying shares in these companies.

-There are really two separate schemes within EIS:
+There are really two separate schemes within the EIS:

 - a scheme aimed at providing a CGT deferral.

 An individual can take advantage of either or both of these schemes.

 Income tax relief